Chaparral High School (Kansas)

 Chaparral High School is a public secondary school in rural Harper County, Kansas, United States, and located approximately halfway between the cities of Anthony and Harper.
 The school is operated by Chaparral USD 361 school district, and serves students of grades 7 to 12.

 Overview

 The school was established in 1971.
+Its building was designed by Schaefer, Schirmer & Eflin of Wichita.

 Students

 Chaparral High School made Adequate Yearly Progress (AYP) in 2009.
 (Under No Child Left Behind, a school makes AYP if it achieves the minimum levels of improvement determined by the state of Kansas in terms of student performance and other accountability measures.)

 In 2008, Chaparral High School had 13 students for every full-time equivalent teacher.
 The Kansas average is 13 students per full-time equivalent teacher.
 The Anthony-Harper School District spends $11,031 per pupil in current expenditures.
-The district spends 59% on instruction, 36% on support services, 5% on other elementary and secondary expenditures.
+The district spent 59% on instruction, 15% on administration, instructional, and student support services, 11% on operations and maintenance, 7% on transportation, 4% on food services, and 4% on debt services in the 2014-15 school year.

-As of 2011 there are 273 students enrolled at this high school with 90% being white, 4% being Hispanic, 1% being African-American, 3% being Asian, and 2% being American Indian.
+As of 2023 there are 350 students enrolled at this high school with 79% being white, 15% being Hispanic, 5% being multiracial,1% being American Indian, and .5% being Asian.